ieee-vgtc/ieeevis.org/content/info/call-participation/posters.md

 ### INFORMATION FOR AUTHORS

-Poster authors must submit a two-page summary of their work in the VGTC conference two-column format in line with the IEEE VIS Posters’ formatting guidelines: http://junctionpublishing.org/vgtc/Track/vis.html, using the poster format.
+Poster authors must submit a two-page summary of their work in the VGTC conference two-column format in line with the [IEEE VIS Posters’ formatting guidelines](http://junctionpublishing.org/vgtc/Track/vis.html), using the poster format.

 Summaries should include a concise description of the idea, the results or findings, supporting imagery and figures, and a discussion of the implications of the work to the selected domain.
 Full literature searches are not expected, although relevant citations should be included.